Nematic Enhancement of Superconductivity in Multilayer Graphene via Quantum Geometry: Nematicity-driven superconductivity in BLG

 Having established how the spontaneous breaking of $C_3$ symmetry enhances the quantum geometric properties near the Fermi level for the relevant density regimes, let us now employ the framework detailed in Sec.~\ref{sec:QGpairing} and explore its effect on superconductivity.
 Given that the bulk of empirical evidence points towards strong nematicity-superconductivity correlation in BLG devices, this is where we shall focus our efforts.

 To bring out the full extent of this effect, and to better facilitate comparison between the nematic and $C_3$-symmetric scenarios, we concentrate on only one Fermi surface in each case.
 In the normal case, this would be one out of three pockets (or possibly a multiple of three due to spin/valley flavor degeneracies), and in the nematic case, one pocket out of two (or multiple of two).
 We set aside considerations such as inter-pocket interactions~\cite{KWANBLG} and interband pairing or scattering due to correlation/substrate-driven transitions~\cite{Nadj_zhang2024twistprogrammablesuperconductivityspinorbitcoupled}.
-These likely play a role in experimental scenarios, yet should not a-priori distinguish between the symmetric and nematic normal-state possibilities.
+These considerations likely play a role in experimental scenarios, yet are expected to have a similar effect on the properties and strength superconductivity for the $C_3$-symmetric and nematic states.
+Therefore, their inclusion (which requires additional assumptions in our modeling) would not alter the conclusions of this work, and are left for future theoretical studies of the experimental observations.

 We parametrize the Fermi surface by an angle $\theta\in\left[0,2\pi\right]$, characterizing each point with respect to the center of the pocket.
 We then discretize the Coulomb and RPA-screened interactions into interaction matrices, $V_{\bf q}\to V_{\theta,\theta'}$, $V^{\rm RPA}_{\bf q}\to V^{\rm RPA}_{\theta,\theta'}$, such that the interaction between Fermi-surface segments at angles $\theta$ and $\theta'$ is determined by their momentum difference ${\bf q}= \left|{\bf k}_\theta-{\bf k}_{\theta '}\right|$.
 This allows us to readily construct the appropriate matrices ${\cal M}_{\theta,\theta'}$ discussed in Sec.~\ref{sec:QGpairing}, and extract their leading eigenvalues.
 These results are plotted in Fig.~\ref{fig:mainlambda}, showing substantial increase in the coupling constant in the nematic case.
 The exponential dependence of the superconducting $T_c$ on these effective coupling constants thus signals colossal enhancement of superconductivity by the nematic normal state.